hbhe/yii2-adminlte/README.md

     try_files $uri $uri/ /index.php?$args;
 }

-NOTE: This project is inspired by yii2-starter-kit, but I do not like its app directory structure and its some useless modules.
-I just need a clean advanced app with adminlte template to finish my job quickly, so it is created.
+Note: This project is inspired by yii2-starter-kit, I just need a light and clean advanced-app with adminlte template.

 DEMO 后台管理账号